 Aristotle categorised rhetoric as a form of argument counterpart to dialectic and belonging to the study of ethics, particularly because practiced rhetors become adept at leveraging hearts and minds.
 Or, more-so, the mind through the heart.
 This leverage has three components: logos (the giving of reasons or logical arguments), ethos (the appearance of good character), and pathos (emotions).
 These components have perdured for the past couple thousand years chiefly because, to some people’s consternation, they work.

-Since Plato, people have equated rhetoric with sophistry which is in turn associated with deception.
+Since Plato, some have equated rhetoric with sophistry which is in turn associated with deception.
 This characterization of both rhetoric and sophistry is neither fair nor accurate, at least not always.
 But listeners do worry that rhetors manipulate the truth.* Let’s consider this worry.

 As much as speakers throw around the words “facts” and “truth”, and denigrate their opponents as “liars” who spread disinformation, most of us — political rhetoricians included — haven’t a clue what in the world these words hook up to.
 We couldn’t in a thousand lifetimes garner the expertise we need to evaluate the truth, nor even who has the truth for the thousands who lay claim to it.